Editorial: Gruters' bill rekindles idea of smoking ban

 Now comes Gruters, whose bill, SB218, would enact a blanket ban on all public beach smoking.
 Violators would be subject to fines no greater than $25 or subject to 10 hours of community service.

-We like the idea — especially the notion that the 10 hours might be spent picking up litter at public parks.
+We like the idea – especially the notion that the 10 hours might be spend picking up litter at public parks.
 We’re skeptical about chances of passage, though.

 It sounds good, and it feels good.
 But it seems an overreach, which probably dooms it.